vanhoefm/fragattacks/README.md

    that may go into a sleep state.

 4. Run the [injection tests](#id-injection-tests) to make sure injection is working properly.
+   Also assure that a 20 MHz channel is used, injection on other channels is untested.

 5. Check that you machine isn't generating background traffic that interferes with the tests.
 In particular, disable networking in your OS, manually kill your DHCP client/server, etc. See